 4. Disney's Days of Christmas

-Stocked with ornaments, stockings and other holiday-related memorabilia, this Downtown Disney Marketplace shop is where you'll find the largest selection of Christmas items inside Disney World.
+Stocked with ornaments, stockings and other holiday-related memorabilia, this Disney Springs store is where you'll find the largest selection of Christmas items inside Disney World.
 What I especially love is that it offers engraving and personalization on many of its items, which always adds that little something extra.

 3. Castle Couture